EugenMayer/consul-docker-stability-tests/README.md

 This test should ensure that node-ids are no longer getting in our way as with < 0.8.5 where they have been automatically generated using the host-hardware, which leads to all the same node-ids when running on the same docker-engine and thus to issues.

+### 3. ACLs

+With 0.7.3+ the ACL system changed, forced with 0.9.x.
+The question is, how to use `gossip` and lock-down the entire instance ( no anon reads ) and have each client registerd with the server and be able to read/write KVs, register service checks